WHO IS DAVID?

 Budget priorities

 Many city departments – including Police, Fire, and Public Works – have salary scales below those of surrounding communities.
-Our salaries must be competitive so that Salisbury is not a training ground for employees who then seek alternative opportunities.
-We must
+Salaries must be competitive so that Salisbury is not a training ground for employees who then seek alternative opportunities.
+We must:

 Create a Downtown that is a “Go-To” Destination

 Downtown is changing.
-Bell Tower Green is opening.
-The Empire Hotel is back into redevelopment.
+Bell Tower Green is the new city center.
+The Empire Hotel is being actively redeveloped.
 Downtown is being streetscaped to be more traffic and pedestrian friendly.
+Several major downtown properties are now under local ownership and are being improved.
+Salisbury has several designated Opportunity Zones to attract investment.
+Downtown is poised to attract new investment and new development.

 CONTACT DAVID